-Registered stockholders will be provided a meeting ID, password and link to the zoom meeting through their registered email addresses
+Registered stockholders will be provided a meeting ID, password and link to the Zoom meeting through their registered email addresses

-- 9. Approximate date on which the Information Statement is first to be sent or given to security holders: June 4, 2024 - Securities registered under Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information 10. on the number of shares and amount of debt is applicable only to corporate registrants).
+- 9. Approximate date on which the Information Statement is first to be sent or given to security holders: June 4, 2025 - 10.
+In case of Proxy Solicitations: Not Applicable